 - Tooth decay

-If you’re experiencing pain, follow the instructions above and also take over-the-counter pain medication such as ibuprofen (Advil, Motrin) to help with pain and reduce swelling and inflammation.
+Follow the directions above if you’re in discomfort, but you should also take an over-the-counter pain reliever such ibuprofen (Advil, Motrin), which can help with pain and reduce swelling and inflammation.

 The Bottom Line: See a Dentist ASAP